pyigm/pyigm/docs/igmguesses.rst

 efficient.

 - 1. Identify all absorption components available at redshift z = 0,
      and assign them to the corresponding reliability category (see above).
      Depending on the (RA, Dec) of the QSO also inspect dv close to known structures (e.g. dv = -200 km/s for sightlines close to Andromeda galaxy).

 - 2. Identify all absorption components available at redshift z = z_qso,
      and assign them to the corresponding reliability category (see above).

 - 3. Identify HI components showing at least two transitions (e.g. Ly-alpha and Ly-beta, Ly-beta and Ly-gamma, etc), starting at z=z_qso until z=0, and assign them to the 'certain' category.
 This classification includes the full Lyman series transitions of the component available in the spectrum.

 - 4. Identify all possible metal absorption components within a reasonable rest-frame velocity window (dv) from each HI redshift found in the previous step and assign them to the corresponding reliability category (see above).

 - 5. Assume all the unidentified absorption features to be HI Lya starting from z=z_qso down to z=0, and assign them to the 'possible' category.
-Then repeat step 4.
+Then repeat step (iv).

 Basic IGMGuesses usage